Pharmaceutical innovations

-Pharmaceutical innovation may not apply the same definition of "initiative" as other industries because while a product might use a new molecule or formula, that by itself holds very little value.
-For people that need the product the health benefits that were not previously achievable may be a deciding factor as to whether or not it is initiative.
-While a pharmaceutical company may view a product that fills a niche as innovative if it can produce a profit.
+The pharmaceutical industry does not apply the same definition of "innovative" as other industries because while a new product might offer a new mechanism of action, in and of itself that holds very little value.
+While a pharmaceutical company may view a product as innovative if it is patentable, in reality for a pharmaceutical product to be truly innovative it must address an unmet or inadequately met need and offer health outcomes that were not previously achievable.

 A decline in research and development has been coined as Eroom's Law.

 Current model

 The FDA has implemented the Breakthrough Therapy Designation which should help bring new needed products to the market faster.
 One of the key concerns in the current patent system is that an innovation patent is overly generous given that it has a very low inventiveness threshold.

 The Medicines Patent Pool (MPP), is a United Nations-backed organisation founded in July 2010 and based in Geneva, Switzerland.
 The MPP aims to improve access to appropriate, affordable HIV medicines and technologies for people living with HIV in developing countries.
 Working in partnership with a range of stakeholders, the MPP opens the door to generic low-cost production of key HIV therapies as well as fixed-dose combinations and paediatric formulations by creating a pool of relevant patents for sub-licensing and product development.